It’s easy to overanalyze because we can’t always tell what everyone else is thinking.

 Another cause of feeling like everyone hates us can stem from jumping to quick conclusions.

 For example, say you are in a situation where you meet a person for the first time at a party.
-You think you are doing an excellent job of entertaining them with your conversation, but they quickly excuse themself to go and talk to another person nearby.
+You think you are doing an excellent job of entertaining them with your conversation, but they quickly excuse themselves to go and talk to another person nearby.

 It’s important to remember a lot of times we are not to blame when we are being mistreated, which leads to the next helpful tip when dealing with intrusive thoughts.